peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 In particular, the rogue nameserver can publish CDS/CDNSKEY records.
-If those are processed by the parent without ensuring consistency with other authoritative nameservers, the delegation will be secured with the attacker's DNSSEC keys.
+If those are processed by the parent without ensuring consistency with other authoritative nameservers, the delegation will, with some patience, get secured with the attacker's DNSSEC keys.
+Of course, as the parent’s query (or sometimes queries) need to hit the attacker's nameserver, this requires some statistical luck; but eventually it will succeed.
 As responses served by the remaining legitimate nameservers are not signed with these keys, validating resolvers will start rejecting them.